-First of all, I know it's scary but please stay calm.
-It's OK.
+First of all, I know it's scary but it'll be OK.
 In fact it happens all the time.

 Again, stay calm.
 I know how you feel when you see it.
 And dropped stitches always look really bad but honestly it really looks much worse than it is.

 Knitting mistakes happen all the time.
 Umm well they do with me that is.
 And really they are just minor inconveniences.
 OK they're a pain in the whatsis but that's all.

 This is a dropped knit stitch.
 See those ladders or lines of yarn?
 And if you follow the ladder down you'll find that wayward dropped stitch.

 First photo.
 With your crochet hook push it through the dropped knit stitch from front to back.
 Then hook the very first ladder onto the hook with the stitch.
 Notice that the ladder is behind the stitch.

 Left photo.
 With your crochet hook bring the ladder of yarn through the stitch and like in the right photo pull it all the way through.